rokucommunity/rooibos/docs/index.md

 #### BeforeEach and AfterEach Scoping
 BeforeEach and AfterEach, can also be scoped to an describe group.
 If the annotations appear _after_ an `@describe(" group annotation, then they will only apply to that group.
 If the annotations appear _before the first describe group annotation_ then they will be applied to all groups, _which do not have BeforeEach and AfterEach group-level-annotations_")

-### Paremeterized tests
+### Parameterized tests
 <a name="parameterized-testing"></a>
 Many times, we want to test a broad range of values.
-Writing identical tests with different values is tedious and unneccessary, using Rooibos's `@params` mechanism
+Writing identical tests with different values is tedious and unnecessary, using Rooibos's `@params` mechanism

 You can run the same test several times, by adding one or more `@params(...)` annotations after the test annotation and before the method declaration, as follows: